Skip to main content

 Key facts

-• Esomeprazole starts to work within 2 to 3 days, but it may take up to 4 weeks for it to work fully
+• Esomeprazole starts working within 2 to 3 days, but may take up to 4 weeks to work fully

-• Sometimes, esomeprazole can make you feel dizzy, sleepy, or cause blurred vision.
+• Esomeprazole can sometimes make you feel dizzy, sleepy, or cause blurred vision.
 Do not drive, cycle or use machinery or tools until you feel better if this happens.

 • If you buy esomeprazole without a prescription and your symptoms do not improve after 2 weeks, see a doctor before taking any more.

-• You can drink alcohol while taking esomeprazole but it can make your stomach produce more acid than normal.
+• You can drink while taking esomeprazole but alcohol can make your stomach produce more acid than normal.
 This can irritate your stomach lining and make your symptoms worse.